NSR123456/EcoSense-AI/README.md

 Quick Start · Configuration · Data sources · Architecture · Contributing

-🚀 Why EcoSense LG
+🚀 Why EcoSense AI

 Building energy management is often split across spreadsheets, ad-hoc alerts, and manual review.
 Operators need a single place to see what is happening now, why it happened, and what to do next.

 EcoSense LG fixes the operations workflow without inventing a new data source.

-Legacy energy tooling    | EcoSense LG
+Legacy energy tooling    | EcoSense AI
 ------------------------|-------------------------------------------------
 Static CSV reports      | Live simulation + real-time dashboards Manual anomaly rules    | Multi-agent anomaly detection with local LLM